Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 - **Contrast:** Use colors that are easily distinguishable from one another.
 This can be achieved by using colors that are far apart on the color wheel, or by using colors with different values.
 - **Perceived lightness:** Some colors, such as blues and purples, have more visual weight than others, such as yellows.
 Lightness is not uniform among hues, so be aware of this when choosing colors.
 - **Color vision deficiency:** Color vision deficiency (color blindness) affects a significant portion of the population.
 Be aware of this when choosing colors, and consider using color palettes that are accessible to colorblind viewers.
 - **Double encoding:** Use color to encode information, but also use another visual variable (like shape or size) to encode the same information.
 This way, if someone can’t see the color, they can still understand the information.
+I'd encourage further exploration of Jacques Bertin's Visual Variables.
+Originally developed for cartographers, they show that, in terms of perceptual accuracy, things like position and length are much easier for us to compare than color.
+So using these attributes in combination can help us communicate more effectively.

 **How to use color effectively:**
-Try to stay away (initially) from using color to strictly describe appearance (i.e. the banana is yellow).
-Instead:
+Instead of using color to strictly describe appearance (i.e. the apple is red), you can use it organize elements, themes, and relationships when designing your graphic:
-- Use color to organize content while planning your graphic; color code thematically-related content or key takeaways (can also do this to blocks of text if you’re a verbal thinker, to connect visual planning to writing, or to tag reference material).
+- In the same way you would use a highlighter with text, use color to organize content while planning your graphic.
+Color code thematically-related content or key takeaways (can also do this to blocks of text if you’re a verbal thinker, to connect visual planning to writing, or to tag reference material, and to make sketches).
 This coloring doesn’t necessarily need to carry over to final design.
-- Use color to track elements or chunk information, such as by tracking something (object/concept/relationship) across a scene or multiple panels
+- In a design, you can use color to track elements, to divide/chunk information, or highlight an important element.
+- Here, you can see that the illustrator uses blue, orange, and yellow to consistently indicate the same elements even as she moves through variations of scale, style, and information density.
+The rest of the graphic uses minimal contrast so we know what to pay attention to.
+- Remember contrast being a key tool in establishing visual hierarchy.
+Use color to create contrast and emphasize something important.
+This is an excellent way to highlight data, and there are highlight palettes in the Style Guide.
 - Show the relationship of part to whole
 - Highlight an important element, an outlier, an unexpected result